 Kubernetes Native Microservices with Quarkus and MicroProfile

-Kubernetes Native Microservices: With Quarkus and MicroProfile provides an essential understanding of what it takes to develop cloud-native applications using modern tools such as microservices that utilize and integrate with Kubernetes features naturally and efficiently.
+Kubernetes Native Microservices with Quarkus and MicroProfile e-book provides an essential understanding of what it takes to develop cloud-native applications using modern tools such as microservices that utilize and integrate with Kubernetes features naturally and efficiently.
 The result is a productive developer experience that is consistent with the expectations of Kubernetes platform administrators.

 - Understand what microservices are and how they have evolved over the last decade as a popular enterprise software architecture.

 - Dive into the history and overview of MicroProfile and its growth into a significant collection of microservices-related specifications and introduce Quarkus as a Java runtime that supports these technologies.

 - Get an introduction to core Kubernetes concepts and why they make Kubernetes an ideal microservices deployment platform.

 - Learn how to unite Java, MicroProfile, Quarkus, and Kubernetes to build fast, efficient applications.